 I was out playing in my garden one afternoon when the realization suddenly hit me that I was way behind on writing & queuing up new content for one of my affiliate sites.

-Two hours later (while I was still pulling Lombardy poplar suckers), the image of checks in the mailbox finally caused me to drag my butt away from the garden and onto the computer chair.
+Two hours later (while I was still pulling Lombardy poplar suckers), the image of checks in the mailbox finally caused me to drag my butt away from the garden and into my office.

 Fortunately, all I had to do to muster the reserves was to re-read an article by one of my long-time mentors, Brian Tracy.
 I include it here just in case you find yourself a little short on self-discipline — and if that doesn't quite do the trick, you can avail yourself of Brian's ‘The Miracle of Self-Discipline course on CD or MP3.

 There is one special quality that you can develop that will guarantee you greater success, accomplishment and happiness in life.
 Of a thousand principles for success developed over the ages, this one quality or practice will do more to assure that you accomplish wonderful things with your life than anything else.
 This quality is so important that, if you don't develop it to a high degree, it is impossible for you to ever achieve what you are truly capable of achieving.